Working in Traditional Chinese Medicine & 5 Element Acupuncture since 2007

 I started my health and wellbeing journey at professional dance college.
 I then worked as a personal trainer for about a decade, notably starting at Matt Roberts Personal Training in Mayfair, London covering extensive health-related exercise programmes.

-I became interested in complementary healthcare after having some acupuncture treatment.
-Being so impressed by the fantastic result, it inspired me to train as a practitioner.
+I became interested in complementary healthcare after having some acupuncture treatment in my mid-twenties.
+At a time when acupuncture wasn’t so culturally accepted, I was extremely impressed with its fantastic, natural result.
+This inspired me to train as a practitioner.

-Like yourself, I want to lead a positive, vibrant life, and so I’m always looking for ways to enhance my health and wellbeing.
+Like yourself, I want to lead a meaningful, vibrant life, and so I’m always looking for natural ways to take care of myself.

-I also love offering snippets of wellness advice to complement my work.
-In particular, Chinese nutritional information, useful exercise tips, or anything else that nurtures the mind, body or spirit.
+In particular, I enjoy focussing on womens’ health and fertility treatment.
+I also love offering snippets of wellness advice based on Chinese nutritional information, useful exercise tips, or anything else that nurtures the mind, body or spirit.

 It’s my hope your acupuncture will help you to feel well in yourself so you can lead a heartwarming life.
-But, most importantly, I want your treatment to help with life’s curveballs, so you can, hopefully, stay healthy and well.
+But, most importantly, I want your treatment to help you to stay healthy and well!

 To find out more about my acupuncture treatments, you are welcome to book a free initial consultation so we can discuss your complaint in more detail.